 Your First Move & Connections |

-To apply, email your resume (include relevant personal experience if applicable), cover letter (speak to your qualifications and experience in outdoor education, therapeutic environments, working with teens and young adults, and/or any other specialized skills and training you possess that would benefit BRTW students) to Olivia Fiatoa.
+To apply, email your resume (include relevant personal experience if applicable), cover letter (speak to your qualifications and experience in outdoor education, therapeutic environments, working with teens and young adults, and/or any other specialized skills and training you possess that would benefit Blue Ridge students) to Jessi Harris OR you can upload this info into the Blue Ridge application form.
 Prior to hire, you’ll also need to provide 3 letters of reference, copies of certifications (CPR, First Aid, etc.), and a copy of your diploma or official transcript from your highest level of education achieved.
 Please note if you do not yet possess a certification but will be obtaining one soon.
 After application review, you may be invited for a phone interview and ultimately to participate in an upcoming week-long camping orientation trip for possible employment.
-While an invitation to training does not guarantee a job offer, please note that BRTW is interested in fostering community, not competition.
+While an invitation to training does not guarantee a job offer, please note that Blue Ridge is interested in fostering community, not competition.
 If you are invited, it is because they believe you have potential to do great work and there is a spot on the Blue Ridge team for you!
-Olivia Fiatoa (sher/her) View all current job openings »
+Jessi Harris

 |